Derk-Jan Dijk

 Derk-Jan Dijk (born 1958 in Zwollerkerspel, Netherlands) is a researcher of sleep and circadian rhythms.
-As at 2024 he is a Distinguished Professor at the University of Surrey and the director of its Sleep Research Centre.
+As of 2024 he is a distinguished professor at the University of Surrey and the director of its Sleep Research Centre.

 Education and early career

 Dijk attended the Meander College in Zwolle.
 He obtained a BSc and MSc (Cum Laude) in Biology at the University of Groningen.
 He received his PhD from the Faculty of Medicine at the University of Groningen in 1988, under supervision of the biologist Serge Daan, the physicist Domien Beersma and the psychiatrist Rutger van den Hoofdakker.
 The focus of his research was on testing the predictions of the two-process model of sleep regulation as developed by Alexander Borbely (1982), Serge Daan and Domien Beersma (1984).
 Dijk then conducted post-doctoral research at the Institute of Pharmacology at the University of Zurich with Alexander Borbely and was a Faculty Member at Harvard Medical School and an associated neuroscientist at the Brigham and Women's Hospital, Boston MA, working closely with Charles Czeisler.
 Dijk returned to Europe in 1999 to take up a faculty position at the University of Surrey.